- You Are Here:

 Finance & Budget

 The City of Wildwood's purchasing procedures are established in compliance with the purchasing policy set forth in chapter 145 of the Wildwood City Code.
-The goals of the our chasing policy include minimizing costs, encouraging competition, taking advantage of tax exemptions and special purchasing contracts, and maintaining internal control over expenditure of city funds.
+The goals of our purchasing policy include minimizing costs, encouraging competition, taking advantage of tax exemptions and special purchasing contracts, and maintaining internal control over expenditure of city funds.
 The city administrator is the purchasing agent, unless the mayor, with the approval of the City Council, appoints another person.

 Listed below are the requirements as established by the Purchasing Policy as recorded in the Wildwood City Code, Chapter 145.020, Purchasing Rules.
 These rules must be followed to generate an approved purchase: